 After graduation, doors of public and private oil and gas companies including E&P (Exploration and Production) companies would open for the petroleum engineers at several levels.

-The modules offered in this programmeme are as: Advanced Reservoir Engineering, Advanced Well Testing, Advanced Drilling Engineering, Advanced Production Engineering, Advanced Reservoir Simulation, Advanced Well Logging, Carbonate Reservoir Geology, Fluid Flow through Porous Media.
+The modules offered in this programmeme are as: Advanced Reservoir Engineering, Advanced Well Testing, Advanced Drilling Engineering, Advanced Production Engineering, Advanced Reservoir Simulation, Advanced Well Logging, Carbonate Reservoir Geology, and Renewable Energy and Sustainability.

 After completion of this programme, graduates become able to mastering different techniques of drilling, production and completion along with well logging and testing methods to evaluate formation in terms of economic viability, different production methods to enhance production rate of hydrocarbons.
 Students also became familiar to reservoir modelling by using latest software of reservoir simulation.

 This programme is focused on cutting edge research in petroleum industry.
 Students are required to actively participate in research activities such as choosing from a relevant topic, problem formulation, literature search, data collection methods, writing a research proposal to data analysis and writing and presenting their research findings in local and international conferences and journals.

 In the Programmeme Master of science in Petroleum Engineering, the student's performance in each module is assessed in various ways and throughout the course of each semester.
 This continuous assessment encourages students

 to maintain a useful level of effort throughout the semester, rather than leaving private study till just before the final exam.
 The differences in nature and approach of the various modules call for some diversity in the approach to assessment.